Tor vs. VPN: What They Do, Key Differences and Which Is Better

 Advantages of Tor

 Tor stands apart from other online privacy solutions as a free and easy-to-use option.
-Other advantages include:
+Advantages of using Tor include:

 • User-Friendly: The Tor browser is similar to most browsers you’ve used before.
-It’s accessible to many people and is user-friendly, making it easy to use.
+It’s accessible to many people and is easy to use.

 • It’s Free: The Tor browser is free to download and use.
-More advanced users are also able to download the open-source project and make changes to the coding as they’d like.
+More advanced users are also able to download the open-source project and make changes to the code as they’d like.

 • Safeguard Your Privacy: Tor protects your privacy by not revealing your IP address to the websites you visit.
 Anyone from journalists and political rebels to your average Joe can use this platform to keep their information safe from repressive governments or big corporations.